 Beta Gamma Sigma (Business Honor Society)

-application deadlines are in March of each year
+application deadlines are in March/April of each year

 Membership in Beta Gamma Sigma is the highest recognition a business student anywhere in the world can receive in an undergraduate or master's program at a school accredited by AACSB International - The Association to Advance Collegiate Schools of Business, the premier accrediting organization for business schools in the world.
 Of the 1,400 U.S. institutions with degree programs in business, fewer than 350 are accredited by AACSB and have chapters of Beta Gamma Sigma.
 While almost 300,000 students receive baccalaureate or master's degrees in business each year, only about 16,000 students are elected to membership in Beta Gamma Sigma.